-As part of a College-wide initiative to encourage students to develop a broader and more global perspective, we would like to introduce students to the rich history and cultural diversity of Latin America.
-Featuring a multidisciplinary approach, the Latin American Education Program strives to provide an intensive experience for students, encouraging them to better understand the people of cultures of Central America.
-In addition, a key element that distinguishes the Latin American Education Program is its emphasis on Community and Service Learning.
+As part of a College-wide initiative to encourage students to develop a broader and more global perspective, we would like to introduce students to the rich history and cultural diversity of South Africa.
+Featuring a multidisciplinary approach, the South African Program strives to provide an intensive experience for students, encouraging them to better understand the people of cultures of South Africa.
+In addition, a key element that distinguishes the South African Program is its emphasis on Community and Service Learning.

-Santa Monica College is seeking proposals from faculty to co-lead with Professor Brandon Lewis and teach in our study abroad program in Latin America: Belize and Guatemala for the Summer 2016 session.
+Santa Monica College is seeking proposals from faculty to co-lead with Professor Delphine Broccard and teach in our study abroad program in South Africa for the Winter 2017 session.
 One faculty member will be selected to co-lead the program.
 The program will draw upon the faculties’ expertise and offer students a rewarding experience.

-Brandon Lewis will be co-leading the program.
-Please find his bio below for additional information:
+Delphine Broccard will be co-leading the program.
+Please find her bio below for additional information:

 In developing proposals, keep in mind the following guidelines:

 Study Abroad Programs are an important part of the college’s efforts to encourage students to become global citizens.
 These programs are also important for professional development, to encourage faculty to remain current with their disciplines, and to become more aware of different cultures throughout the world.
 The programs are structured around these principles: